thiblahute/meson-website/Gnome-module.md

 Return value is an opaque object containing the source files.
 Add it to a top level target's source list.

+## gtkdoc

+Compiles and installs gtkdoc documentation.
+Takes two positional arguments.
+The first one is the name for this target and the second is the directory containing sources.
+Keyword arguments are `main_sgml`which specifies the main sgml (or xml) file, `install` which, if true, installs the generated docs and `scan_args` and `html_args` for extra arguments to pass to `gtkdoc-scan` and `gtkdoc-mkhtml`, respectively.
 ---

 Back to [module reference](Module reference).